Watch on Vimeo Watch on YouTube

 There was this interest in wanting to learn more about other cultures, other places.

-When I first got to Pitzer I had no idea of a Global Local meant.
-Sort of seemed as this very strange concept to me that someone could go abroad learn something and then apply it locally back home.
+When I first got to Pitzer, I had no idea what Global Local meant.
+It sort of seemed as this very strange concept to me that someone could go abroad, learn something and then apply it locally back home.
 It wasn’t until I went abroad that I really picked up on this idea.
 Most of the time I think people are doing really great things already and there’s a lot that we can learn from them.

 My name is Carlos Perrett and I am a Pitzer student.